robpco/docker-awscli/README.md

 ## ALIAS USAGE

-For local machine use, create an alias in in your .bashrc that passes your credentials:
+For local use create alias .bashrc that passes credentials:

 ``` bash
 # Share "~/.aws" credential and configuration directory